Idomeneus (son of Deucalion)

-In Greek mythology, Idomeneus (/aɪˈdɒmɪniəs/; Ἰδομενεύς, also known as Idomenevs) was a Cretan king and commander who led the Cretan armies to the Trojan War, in eighty black ships.
+In Greek mythology, Idomeneus (/aɪˈdɒmɪniəs/; Ἰδομενεύς) was a Cretan king and commander who led the Cretan armies to the Trojan War, in eighty black ships.
 He was also one of the suitors of Helen, as well as a comrade of the Telamonian Ajax.
 Meriones was his charioteer and brother-in-arms.

 Description

 Idomeneus was described by the chronicler Malalas in his account of the Chronography as "above average height, dark-skinned, good eyes, well set, strong, good nose, thick beard, good head, curly hair, a berserker when fighting".

 Family

-Idomeneus was the son of Deucalion and Cleopatra, grandson of King Minos and king of Crete and Queen Pasiphaë, thus tracing his line from Helios the sun god.
+Idomeneus was the son of Deucalion and Cleopatra, grandson of King Minos of Crete and Queen Pasiphaë, thus tracing his line from Helios the sun god.
 He was husband of Meda by whom she became the mother of Orsilochus, Cleisithyra, Iphiclus and Lycus.

 Mythology

 In Homer's Iliad, Idomeneus is found among the first rank of the Greek generals, leading his troops and engaging the enemy head-on, and escaping serious injury.
 Idomeneus was one of Agamemnon's trusted advisors.
 He was one of the primary defenders when most of the other Achaean heroes were injured, and even fought Hector briefly and repulsed his attack.
 Like most of the other leaders of the Greeks, he is alive and well as the story comes to a close.
 He was one of the Achaeans to enter the Trojan Horse.
 Idomeneus killed twenty men and at least three Amazon women, including Bremusa, at Troy.